mariodavid/cuba-component-data-import/README.md

 Let's assume the Entity `MlbTeam` as a dynamic attribute category `Stadium Information`.
 Within this category, there is one dynamic attribute defined with the name `stadiumName`.
 In this case the Entity attribute in the Entity attribute mapper would be: `+stadiumName`

+## Import limitations

+Integrations between systems is oftentimes highly dependent on the system / process to integrate with.
+Therefore the source and destination datasources oftentimes differ to a high degree.
+This application component solves some of the problems that arise during this transformation from the source to the target datasource.

+However, there are a lot of cases, that exceeds the limits of the capabilities of this application component.

+Therefore there is the possibility to create custom scripts that act as a last escape for the programmer to solve the integration challenge.
+But still it is possible that those extensions sometimes are not enough.